yevh/VulnPlanet/README.md

 # VulnPlanet 🪐

-The most extensive collection of well-structured vulnerable code examples and fixes on the internet for Web2, Web3, API, Mobile (iOS and Android) and Infrastructure-as-Code (IaC).
+Well-structured vulnerable code snippets with fixes for Web2, Web3, API, Mobile (iOS and Android) and Infrastructure-as-Code (IaC)

 Do you have a great vulnerable code example?
 Open a PR ♥️